Universes

 ).
 You can even change source locations for backtesting and live modes.
 We support many different data sources.

-The Reader
+The reader

 method of your custom data class takes one line of data from the source location and parses it into one of your custom objects.
-You can add as many properties to your custom data objects as you need, but must set Symbol
+You can add as many properties to your custom data objects as you need, but must set symbol

-end_time
+and end_time

 properties.
-When there is no useable data in a line, the method should return null
+When there is no useable data in a line, the method should return None

 .
-LEAN repeatedly calls the Reader
+LEAN repeatedly calls the reader

 method until the date/time advances or it reaches the end of the file.